reposyncer/kelleys-dnsmasq/README.md

 This repository is a mirror of the official `dnsmasq` repository for ease of access and development.

+No contributions will be accepted into this repository for this is just a mirror of the upstream repository.

 ## Download

 You can clone this repo 3 ways: